Infineon/mtb-example-psoc6-emwin-tft-freertos/README.md

  Version | Description of change
  ------- | ---------------------
  1.0.0   | New code example
  2.0.0   | Updated to support SEGGER AppWizard tool for graphics generation 3.0.0   | Major update to support ModusToolbox&trade; v3.0.
 This version is not backward compatible with previous versions of ModusToolbox.
 Migrated the CE to use the latest emWin version V1.30_6.26d
  3.1.0   | Added support for CY8CKIT-064B0S2-4343W, CY8CEVAL-062S2-LAI-43439M2
  3.2.0   | Added support for CY8CEVAL-062S2-MUR-4373EM2, CY8CEVAL-062S2-MUR-4373M2.
 Migrated the CE to use the latest emWin version V1.38_6.32d
+ 3.2.1   | Minor source file change related to TFT task
 <br>

 ---------------------------------------------------------